Statistical Genetics: Software and Research Resources

 The GSR provides a web-based catalogue of genetic simulation software programs and data sets to help researchers compare and choose the right simulation tools for their studies.

 - Workshop on Next-Generation Analytic Tools - NCI sponsored the trans-NIH workshop titled “Next generation analytic tools for large scale genetic epidemiology studies of complex diseases” on September 15-16, 2010.
-This goal of this workshop was to foster research in developing statistical strategies for identifying genetic and environmental factors that contribute to disease.
+The goal of this workshop was to foster research in developing statistical strategies for identifying genetic and environmental factors that contribute to disease.
 One recommendation from the workshop was to create the GSR.

 - Epidemiology and Genomics Research Program - Includes links to collaborative initiatives, datasets, and NIH policy information related to population-based genetics research.